ellysh/bash-programming-from-scratch/manuscript/answers.md

 dir1/test2.txt
 ```

-We got a list of files in the `dir1` directory.
-We should check that each of them presents in the `dir2` directory.
+You got a list of files in the `dir1` directory.
+Next, you should check that each of them presents in the `dir2` directory.
 Add the following `-exec` action for this check:
 {line-numbers: true, format: Bash}
 ```
 cd dir1
 find . -type f -exec test -e ../dir2/{} \;
 ```

-Here we use the `test` command instead of the [[ operator.
-The reason is the built-in interpreter of the `find` utility can not handle this operator correctly.
-This is one of the exceptions when [[ must be replaced by the `test` command.
-In general, prefer the [[ operator.
+Here you should use the `test` command instead of the [[ operator.
+The reason is the built-in interpreter of the `find` utility can not handle this Bash operator.
+This is one of the few exceptions when you need to apply the `test` command.
+In general, the [[ operator should be used instead.

 If the `dir2` directory does not contain some file, let's print its name.
-We need two things for doing that.
-The first one is inverting the `test` command's result.
-Then we should add the second `-exec` action with the `echo` command call.
-Place the logical AND between these two actions.
-This way, we got the following command:
+You need two things to do that.
+The first one is inverting the `test` command result.
+Second, you should add an extra `-exec` action with the `echo` call.
+Place the logical AND these two `-exec` actions.
+This way, you get the following command:
 {line-numbers: true, format: Bash}
 ```
 cd dir1
 find . -type f -exec test ! -e ../dir2/{} \; -a -exec echo {} \;
 ```

-We found files of the `dir1` directory that miss in `dir2`.
-Now we should do vice versa.
+You found files of the `dir1` directory that miss in `dir2`.
+Now you should repeat the search and check the vice versa case.
 The similar `find` call can print `dir2` files that miss in `dir1`.
-s

 Listing 5-3 shows the complete `dir-diff.sh` script for directory comparison.

 {caption: "Listing 5-3.
 The script for directory comparison", line-numbers: true, format: Bash}
 ![`dir-diff.sh`](code/Answers/dir-diff.sh)

-W> We wrote the directory comparison script for training purposes.
+W> You wrote the directory comparison script for training purposes.
 Please do not use it for real tasks.
-Prefer the `diff` GNU utility instead.
+The `diff` GNU utility should be used instead.

 ##### Exercise 3-6.
 The `case` statement

-The script for switching between configuration files will create symbolic links.
+Let's write the script for switching between two Bash configurations.
+It will create a symbolic link for the `~/.bashrc` file.

 I> You cannot create a symbolic link in a Unix environment running on Windows.

-Instead, the `ln` utility copies the file or directory corresponding to the link.
-The utility works fine on Linux and macOS.
+The `ln` utility creates a link.
+It does so when you launch it on Linux or macOS.
+The utility copies the file or directory instead of creating a link on Windows.

-Symbolic links are useful when you want to access a file or directory from the file system's specific location.
-When you open a link, you edit the file to which it points.
-The link to a directory works the same way.
-Any changes apply to the target directory.
+Symbolic links are useful when you want to access a file or directory from the specific location of the file system.
+Suppose that you have a link to the file.
+You open the link and make some changes.
+Then, OS applies your changes to the file that the link points to.
+A link to a directory works the same way.
+OS applies your changes to the target directory.

-The algorithm for switching between configuration files looks like this:
+The algorithm for switching between Bash configurations looks like this:

-1. Remove the existing symbolic link or file in the `~/.bashrc` path.
+1. Remove the existing symbolic link or file `~/.bashrc`.

 2. Check the command-line option passed to the script.

-3. Depending on the option, create a symlink to the `.bashrc-home` or `.bashrc-work` file.
+3. Depending on the option, create the `~/.bashrc` link to the `~/.bashrc-home` or `~/.bashrc-work` file.

-Let's implement this algorithm by using the `case` operator.
+Let's implement this algorithm using the `case` statement.
 Listing 5-4 shows the result.

 {caption: "Listing 5-4.
-The script for switching configuration files", line-numbers: true, format: Bash}
+The script for switching Bash configurations", line-numbers: true, format: Bash}
 ![`switch-config-case.sh`](code/Answers/switch-config-case.sh)

-The `ln` calls differ only by the target filename.
-This similarity hints that you can replace the case statement with an associative array.
-Then we get a script similar to Listing 5-5.
+There are two calls of the `ln` utility in this script.
+They differ by the target filename.
+This similarity gives us a hint that you can replace the `case` statement with an associative array.
+Then you get the script from Listing 5-5.

 {caption: "Listing 5-5.
-The script for switching configuration files", line-numbers: true, format: Bash}
+The script for switching Bash configurations", line-numbers: true, format: Bash}
 ![`switch-config-array.sh`](code/Answers/switch-config-array.sh)

 Consider the last line of the script.
-Double-quotes are not necessary when inserting an array element here.
-But they will prevent an error if the filename gets spaces in the future.
+In our case, double quotes are not necessary when you insert the array element.
+However, they prevent a potential error of processing filenames with spaces.

 ##### Exercise 3-7.
 Arithmetic operations with numbers in the two's complement representation

-The results of the adding of single-byte integers:
+Here are the results of adding single-byte integers:
 {line-numbers: false}
 ```
 * 79 + (-46) = 0100 1111 + 1101 0010 = 1 0010 0001 -> 0010 0000 = 33